bixoryai/ai-data-solutions/docs/development-guide/dashboard-ui-standard.md

 # Dashboard UI/UX Standardization Guide

+**All dashboards and the main portal are now fully mobile responsive.**

 This guide documents the standardized implementation for dashboard headers, side-menus (sidebars), language toggle buttons, and general UI/UX practices. **All dashboard demos now use this unified standard, based on the component audit and recent improvements.**

 - **Update (2024):** All dashboard demos, including Predictive Maintenance, are now fully compliant with this standard.
 Sidebar toggle, header/sidebar layout, and main content alignment have been audited and fixed across all dashboards.